bit-kitty/Coursera-IBM-Data-Science/index.md

         <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/Manh-HR-RentOwn.png?raw=true" width="400"></td>
     </tr></table></center>

-With guidance from this source, two segments were teased out for Manhattan and six were forced within Maricopa county in order to seek out a group that fits loosely to characteristics for a potential up and coming "Laptops and Lattes"-like segment to target.
+With guidance from this source, two segments were teased out for Manhattan and eventually up to six were forced within Maricopa county in order to find a group that fits loosely to characteristics for a potential up and coming "Laptops and Lattes"-like segment to target.

 ## Results and Discussion <a name="results"></a>
 As mentioned earlier, there were many unexpected challenges to completing this study in a more thorough manner.
 Phoenix is a large city with a growing population across a huge land mass.
 Many neighborhoods are very widespread with their own distinct flavors, which is why the clustering exercise during this study has shown difficulties in merging groups for segmentation.
+The urban core or downtown Phoenix is not as densely populated as they are within NYC.
+In fact, some surrounding neighborhoods have a higher population density per capita than the center.

-Unlike Manhattan, where the culture has been pretty established, patterns were not as easy to pick up for the Phoenix area, even within the select county of Maricopa.
-The variety of neighborhoods and complexity of the make up requires a lot more data and time to drill in and test different methods and techniques for a more informed study.
-You can see the visual differences here by the amount of different shadings across the two regions within the Esri Tapestry Segmentation schematics:
+Unlike Manhattan, where the culture has been pretty established, patterns were not as easy to pick up for the Phoenix area either, even within the select county of Maricopa.
+Referring back to the Tapestry Segmetation schematics, you can see the visual differences here by the amount of different segment shadings across the two regions:

 <center><table><tr>
     <td align="center"><img src="https://github.com/bit-kitty/Coursera_Capstone/blob/master/ProjectData/images/PHX-Esri-Segs.png?raw=true" width="425">